jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

   the test passes

-I have to call a :ref:`function<functions>` in a way that matches its definition or I get :ref:`TypeError`
+I have to call a :ref:`function<functions>` in a way that matches its definition or I get TypeError_

 =================================================================================
 :yellow:`REFACTOR`: make it better